jrladd/CIS241/assignments/documentation.md

 ---

-1. **Name of Dataset 1**: Name of collectors, and link to data source
+1. **Name of Dataset 1**: Name of collectors, and link to data source.
+Briefly describe the dataset (rows and columns) and any ethical/logistical considerations.

-2. **Name of Dataset 2**: Name of collectors, and link to data source
+2. **Name of Dataset 2**: Name of collectors, and link to data source.
+Briefly describe the dataset (rows and columns) and any ethical/logistical considerations.

 3. The dataset you chose to fully document: